tomasz-rebas/react-spaceman/README.md

 - two difficulty modes,
 - vocabulary fetched from an external API.

-I use this app as a part of my React hooks practice.
+I used this app as a part of my React hooks practice.
 There are no class-based components here (as was the case with my previous React apps).

-Development in progress!
-Some components may not be functional yet.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).